apache/sedona/README.md

 ## Spatial Index

 GeoSpark supports two Spatial Indexes, Quad-Tree and R-Tree.
-There are two methods can create a desired Spatial Index.
+There are two methods in GeoSpark can create a desired Spatial Index.

-1. Instantialize SpatialIndexRDD like PointIndexRDD, RectangleIndexRDD or PolygonIndexRDD.
-The index woulbe be created and cached in memory automatically.
+1. Instantialize SpatialIndexRDDs like PointIndexRDD, RectangleIndexRDD or PolygonIndexRDD.
+GeoSpark will create Spatial Index and cache it in memory automatically.
-2. Call SpatialJoinQueryWithIndex and specify IndexName in the parameters.
-GeoSpark will create local spatial index on each machine on-the-fly.
+2. Call SpatialJoinQueryWithIndex in SpatialRDDs and specify IndexName in the parameters.
+GeoSpark will create local spatial index on each machine on-the-fly when it does spatial join query.

 ## Main functionality checklist